RichardSun026/Lead/README.md

 npm run preview    # optional: serve the built files locally
 ```

-When running the landing page, navigate to `http://localhost:5173/<realtorUUID>`.
+When running the landing page in development mode, navigate to `http://localhost:5173/<realtorUUID>`.
+When using the master switch or `npm run preview`, open `http://localhost:4173` instead.
 The user marker portion of the URL is optional and no longer required.
-The page fetches the
-realtor's video and calendar using the UUID provided in the URL.
+The page fetches the realtor's video and calendar using the UUID provided in the URL.

 See the [docs directory](docs/README.md) for additional notes such as the database schema and sample scripts.